rambutan32/librambutan/docs/source/unix-toolchain.rst

 * Linux: you need udev rules set up :ref:`as described in the setup doc <toolchain-udev>`.

-* Windows: you need to :ref:`install the Maple's device drivers
+* Windows: you need to somehow install drivers.
-  <maple-ide-install-windows-drivers>`.

 * OS X: everything Just Works for you.
 Aren't you special?